oracle/weblogic-kubernetes-operator/site/config-overrides.md

 # References

 See the "Managing Configuration Changes" chapter in _Oracle Fusion Middleware Understanding Domain Configuration for Oracle WebLogic Server_ version 19.1.0.0.0.

----
-# Release Notes

-TBD These are to be moved to a central release notes section.